dgtized/hand-pallet/README.md

     $ cp pallet-config.clj ~/.pallet/config.clj

-You may need to adjust the :default-network-type, :default-local-interface, and :default-bridged-interface per the documentation at https://github.com/pallet/pallet-vmfest#configuration.
+You may need to adjust the `:default-network-type`, `:default-local-interface`, and `:default-bridged-interface` per the documentation at https://github.com/pallet/pallet-vmfest#configuration.